saad-srhni/calculator-with-parenthesis/README.md

 # calculator-with-parenthesis
 calculator with parenthesis

-so if u run

 run file test.py

-and edit this file created any operation
+and edit this file by create any operation

 for exemple: